aaaakshat/ATM/README.md

-# A simple ATM UI
+# SUPER COOL ATM V2.0

 This is a simple ATM UI written as part of a school assignment.
 It has a basic user interface that allows the user to interact with it a though it is an ATM